 Mesozoic, and Tertiary ages.

-major orogenies at 2500,1800, 1000,
+Five major orogenies at 2500,1800, 1000,

 350 and 30 million years have helped in recycling of U by magmatic-anatectic reworking of the pre-existing rocks and through

 the action of groundwater, leading to a variety of deposit types.
 Recognition and characterization of

 these geological environments is the first stage in the exploration program.

 exploration techniques are principally based on physico-chemical

 properties of U and associated elements.

 constant disintegration and releasing alpha and beta particles and gamma

 radiation characteristic of daughter elements Bi214, Ra226 of the U238 series

 indicates the presence of U. They

 advantages and disadvantages.
 The

 combination of techniques is used such that the limitations of one are